The MAFF specification

 Custom solutions may be appropriate if they are much more easy to implement compared to an existing specification, and the benefits of the existing specification do not apply to the particular use case.

 Compatible with the original MAFF format

 The file format previously referred to as MAFF version 1 provides the baseline for all the future enhancements of the MAFF specification.
-This format is defined on the basis of the implementation of the Mozilla Archive Format extension version 0.6.3, for Firefox 2 and Mozilla 1.7-1.8, and version 0.8.0, for Firefox 3.0.
-Different versions of the extension are not considered.
+This format is defined on the basis of the implementation of the Mozilla Archive Format add-on version 0.6.3, for Firefox 2 and Mozilla 1.7-1.8, and version 0.8.0, for Firefox 3.0.
+Different versions of the add-on are not considered.